Howard Harvey: Career

 Harvey was born in Aston, in what is now Birmingham, in 1877.
-He played for Walsall Town Swifts and Small Heath, before signing with Aston Villa in September 1896.
+He played for Walsall Town Swifts and Small Heath before signing with Aston Villa in September 1896.
 He scored three goals in eleven games for Villa in the 1897–98 campaign.
 He joined Burslem Port Vale for a £50 transfer fee in June 1898.
 He scored 13 goals in 41 appearances in the 1898–99 campaign, helping the club to finish ninth in the Second Division.
 He scored a hat-trick past Chesterfield in a 4–0 win at Saltergate on 4 November 1899, and hit a total of 17 goals in 24 games in the 1899–1900 season to finish as the club's top scorer.
-This was despite the fact that he was sold on to Manchester City in January 1900 as Vale suffered financial difficulties.
+This was even though he was sold on to Manchester City in January 1900 as Vale suffered financial difficulties.
 He scored once in five First Division games for City in 1899–1900, and played twice without scoring in the 1900–01 campaign.
 He spent two years with Southern League club Watford in between brief spells with West Bromwich United, Burton United, Darlaston and Glentoran.
-He was twice suspended by Watford for a "breach of training regulations", which forced his departure from the club.
+Watford twice suspended him for a "breach of training regulations, " forcing him to leave the club.
 He died in Aston in 1904 at the age of 26.